skinnylatte/futureethics/src/index.md

 layout: base
 ---

+# Build Great Products.
+With or Without AI.

 <img class="hero" src="/img/craft.jpg" height="450px" alt="an image of woodworking, denoting craftmanship">

-# The world may be changing
+## The world may be changing

 But great products are always built the same way: with craftsmanship and care.